oneops/oneops.github.io/user/design/compute-component.md

 2. Commit and deploy.
 3. Enable the platform to commit and deploy.

-Alternatively you can change the configuration and _replace_ the [computes in operation](../operation/compute.html) with a step size of less than 100%, after you pulled the design changes to the environment
+Alternatively you can roll the change out via replacing computes:

+1. Change the configuration of the compute in design.
+2. Set the action to  _replace_ the [computes in operation](../operation/compute.html).
+3. Choose a step size of less than 100% for a rolling upgrade.
+4. Pull the design changes to the environment.
+5. Deploy to the environment.